Software Alternatives, Accelerators & Startups

 • Beginner searching for set up resources

 All I want to do with php is to have a recurring navbar on a website.
 I don't know what to do next.
 So far I've tried php.net's manual, w3scchool's tutorial and the set up part of first five recommended php tutorials on youtube.
 I have also spent hours on stackoverflow, which got me even more confused.
 The more I read, the less nothing makes sense to me and I don't know where the problem is.
-Source: almost 2 years ago
+Source: over 2 years ago

 • date_format crashing on NULL values after upgrade to PHP 8.x